 SPF tells the world which servers can send email for your domain.
 SPF sits in the part of the mail flow where identity, sender reputation, and enforcement meet.
 The details matter because one weak link can undo the work done by the other controls.

 If you are already working through DMARC and DKIM, this topic gives you the missing layer between the raw signal and the decision you have to make.
-For a live check, start with the CyberFurl SPF lookup and then use the See the email authentication feature page to see where it fits in the wider CyberFurl workflow.
+For a live check, start with the CyberFurl SPF lookup and then use the Email Security Solution page to see where it fits in the wider CyberFurl workflow.

 Anatomy of an SPF record (v=spf1, mechanisms, qualifiers)